The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Proposed Approach

-This immediately implies \cref{alg:trees}, which can efficiently solve the system with linear time and memory complexity.
-Consequently, samples from chain and tree priors of the form~\eqref{def_tp} can be drawn in linear time and memory.
+This immediately leads to \cref{alg:trees}, where $\mathcal{E}_{\text{preorder}}$ denotes the tree edges sorted in preorder. \cref{alg:trees} can efficiently solve the system in with linear time and memory complexity.
+Consequently, this implies that samples from chain and tree priors of the form~\eqref{def_tp} can be drawn in linear time and memory under the reasonable assumption that drawing each individual component of $u$ can be done in constant time and memory.